Introduction: Open APIs and the Future of Mobility

 - Currently rely primarily on private, proprietary APIs

-- An opportunity to develop open data standards so riders can integrate them with other mobility options
+- Industry working group is developing open data standard (GOFS) so riders can integrate on-demand services with other mobility options

 How to support the movement